richiemccoll/faros/README.md

 # Faros

-**Modern frontend performance testing framework** for Node.js, powered by Lighthouse with comprehensive configuration management and flexible reporting.
+A Modern frontend performance testing framework for Node.js, powered by Lighthouse with comprehensive configuration management and flexible reporting.

 ## Features